-Proceed as follows to put a drive controller with integrated SR6 safety module into operation.
+Proceed as follows to put a drive controller with integrated ST6 safety module into operation.

-- 1. Check whether the planned safety equipment is sufficient for the safety requirements of your entire system. - 2.
-Wire the safety-related X12 terminal in accordance with the data contained in chapter X12 terminal [> 15] and exclude any potential wiring faults (optional). - 3.
+- 1. Check whether the planned safety technology is sufficient for the safety requirements of your entire system. - 2.
+Wire the safety-related X12 terminal in accordance with the data contained in the chapter X12 terminal. - 3.
 Connect and start up the drive controller.
-The accompanying commissioning instructions contain detailed information on this process and all relevant safety instructions associated with this (see the chapter Detailed information [▶ 41]). - Start by performing an STO function test.
-Proceed as described in chapter Monitoring the connection wiring [▶ 25], along with all related subsections.
+Detailed information on this process and all relevant safety instructions associated with this can be found in the drive controller manual. - Start by performing an STO function test.
+Proceed as described in the chapter Monitoring the connection wiring [▶ 30], along with all related subsections.
 Document your test results.

-Be aware that the listed steps must also be performed and documented every time before putting the drive controller and integrated SR6 safety module back into operation after a replacement!
+Be aware that the listed steps must also be performed and documented every time before putting the drive controller and integrated ST6 safety module back into operation after a replacement!